jannickj/blog/1-frp/1-frp.md

 * **Histroic playback** (Requires: **Deterministic transitions**): Allows you to replay your program, maybe you want to see your mistakes in a game.
 Or maybe you are trying to figure out how a customer ended up in a specific state.

+## Final notes

+This concludes the basic introduction to functional reactive based event handling, there are other subjects we haven't looked into, such as **automatic caching**, **multi threaded event handling** and **monadic events**.
+However I think with this you should be more than prepared to tackle some of these yourself.
+I might do one on **monadic events** as it's actually quite interesting.